English Civil War: Episcopacy

 During the English Civil War, the role of bishops as wielders of political power and upholders of the established church became a matter of heated political controversy.
 John Calvin of Geneva had formulated a doctrine of Presbyterianism, which held that the offices of presbyter and episkopos in the New Testament were identical; he rejected the doctrine of apostolic succession.
 Calvin's follower John Knox brought Presbyterianism to Scotland when the Scottish church was reformed in 1560.
 In practice, Presbyterianism meant that committees of lay elders had a substantial voice in church government, as opposed to merely being subjects to a ruling hierarchy.

 This vision of at least partial democracy in ecclesiology paralleled the struggles between Parliament and the King.
 A body within the Puritan movement in the Church of England sought to abolish the office of bishop and remake the Church of England along Presbyterian lines.
 The Martin Marprelate tracts (1588–1589), applying the pejorative name of prelacy to the church hierarchy, attacked the office of bishop with satire that deeply offended Elizabeth I and her Archbishop of Canterbury John Whitgift.
 The vestments controversy also related to this movement, seeking further reductions in church ceremony, and labelling the use of elaborate vestments as "unedifying" and even idolatrous.

-King James I, reacting against the perceived contumacy of his Presbyterian Scottish subjects, adopted "No Bishop, no King" as a slogan.
-He tied the hierarchical authority of the bishop to the absolute authority he sought as King, and viewed attacks on the authority of the bishops as attacks on his authority.
+King James VI, reacting against the perceived contumacy of his Presbyterian Scottish subjects, adopted "No Bishop, no King" as a slogan.
+He tied the hierarchical authority of the bishop to the absolute authority he sought as King and viewed attacks on the authority of the bishops as attacks on his authority.
 Matters came to a head when Charles I appointed William Laud as Archbishop of Canterbury.
 Laud aggressively attacked the Presbyterian movement and sought to impose the full Book of Common Prayer.
 The controversy eventually led to Laud's impeachment for treason by a bill of attainder in 1645 and subsequent execution.
 Charles also attempted to impose episcopacy on Scotland.
 The Scots' violent rejection of bishops and liturgical worship sparked the Bishops' Wars in 1639–1640.

 During the height of Puritan power under the Commonwealth and the Protectorate, episcopacy was formally abolished in the Church of England on 9 October 1646.
 The Church of England remained Presbyterian until the Restoration of the monarchy.